 (~$200) Get a second monitor for notes so that you can keep Zoom full-screen on your main monitor.
 It’s easier to stay present if you can always glance at people’s faces.
 (I use an iPad with Sidecar for this; for a dedicated device, the right search term is “portable monitor”.
 Also, if your meetings frequently involve presentations or screensharing, consider getting a third monitor too.)

 ($0?)
-Arrange your lighting to cast lots of diffuse light on your face, and move any lights that shine directly into your camera.
+Arrange your lighting to cast lots of diffuse light on your face, and move away any lights that shine directly into your camera.
 Lighting makes a bigger difference to image quality than what hardware you use!

 (~$40 if you have a smartphone with a good camera) Use that as a webcam via Camo.